 Some believe wheatgrass could detoxify the body and may cause mild fever in the process.
 However, none of the claims have been substantiated by evidence.
 If you experience fever that persists after taking wheatgrass juice, please consult your doctor.

 11. Might Have Contaminants

-- The juice is usually concentrated, which is why taking it in less quantity or in combination with other vegetable juices can mask the strong taste.
+- Wheatgrass juice is usually concentrated.
+Hence, taking it in less quantities or in combination with other vegetable juices can mask its strong taste.

-- If your wheatgrass juice is bitter, it is most likely to be moldy.
+- If your wheatgrass juice tastes bitter, it is most likely to be moldy.
 Stop drinking and discard it immediately.

-- With regard to contamination, we have already seen how to avoid it.
-Just sterilize the trays in which the wheatgrass grows.
+- To avoid contamination, you can sterilize the trays in which wheatgrass grows.

-- Store your wheatgrass powder supplement as advised on the pack.
-Also, store it in a dry place.
+- Store your wheatgrass powder supplement according to the instructions on the pack.

 What are the side effects of wheatgrass shots or supplements?

 The side effects of wheatgrass shots or supplements are similar to the plant itself.
 If you are taking the shots or supplements, stick to the recommended dosage.

 Also, if you are purchasing the juice or supplement from the market, check the label to ensure it is gluten-free.

 What are the side effects of wheatgrass cream?

 There is no enough information about the safety of the long-term use of wheatgrass cream.
 But as per anecdotal evidence, the cream is possibly safe for most adults when applied to the skin for a duration of six weeks.

 Can I take wheatgrass on an empty stomach?